sigmanotation/mtg_pynance/docs/user_guide/automation.md

-WIP: will update in the future!
+Will update in the future!